cjlennon-dev/cjlennon/README.md

 This does mean that some modules, namely those that display content, rely on this styling module to render correctly.
 The alternative would be to have each module be responsible for its own styling.
 This is actually a perfectly acceptable pattern (indeed to some extent a better pattern from a purist point of view); however having a global styling module was chosen over per-module styling as the pattern for a number of reasons:

 -  Most projects require a consistent styling.
-We don't want the user confused by having to come to terms with different look and feel for different pages within the same application.
+We don't want the user confused by having to come to terms with a different look and feel for different pages within the same application.
 A global css file or files will help ensure consistancy
 -  The color palette is almost always global to an application.
 So even if the style is contained within the module, there will need to be at least a dependency on a set of global colors.
 The point being that at least some sharing of style is very hard to avoid.
 - Globalising a style sheet enables the styling to be changed and improved, without the need to change the modules themselves
 -  A global stylesheet enables component re-use.
 Components such as dynamic tables, multi-select boxes etc can be rendered in a simple and consistant way